-The U.S Pharmacopeia (USP), in conjunction with the Food and Drug Administration (FDA) and state Board of Pharmacy regulators, establishes quality control standards for all medications dispensed by pharmacies throughout the United States.
-With the intention of preventing consumers from receiving poor quality and/or harmful medications from Internet pharmacies, the USP offers two suggestions which are largely based on common sense.
+The U.S Pharmacopeia (USP), in conjunction with the Food and Drug Administration (FDA) and state Board of Pharmacy regulators, establishes quality control standards for all medications (including arthritis medications) dispensed by pharmacies throughout the United States.
+With the intention of preventing consumers from receiving poor quality and/or harmful medications from Internet pharmacies, the USP offers two important suggestions.

 #1 - Determine whether the online pharmacy you are considering requires a valid prescription from your doctor before it will dispense medication.